 Customer experience is the need of the hour.
-Great customer experience can make your customers happy and happy customers result in more business.
-That is why more and more businesses these days are trying to provide their customers with state-of-the-art customer service.
+Great customer experience can make your customers happy, and happy customers result in more business.
+That is why more and more businesses are trying to provide their customers with state-of-the-art customer service.

-Today when the customers expect nothing but the best treatment from the company, the standard customer service cannot offer the same level of satisfaction.
+Today, when customers expect nothing but the best treatment from the company, standard customer service cannot offer the same level of satisfaction.
 For that, you need to shift from reactive to proactive customer service.

 What is Reactive and Proactive Customer Service?